tomiyee/appinventor-sources/appinventor/docs/markdown/reference/components/storage.md

 {:.events}

 {:id="GoogleSheets.ErrorOccurred"} ErrorOccurred(*errorMessage*{:.text})
-: This event block is triggered whenever an API call encounters an error.
-Text with details about the error can be found in `errorMessage`
+: Triggered whenever an API call encounters an error.
+Details about the error are in `errorMessage`

 {:id="GoogleSheets.FinishedAddCol"} FinishedAddCol(*columnNumber*{:.number})
 : This event will be triggered once the AddCol method has finished executing and the values on the spreadsheet have been updated.
 Additionally, this returns the column number for the column you've just appended.

 {:id="GoogleSheets.FinishedAddRow"} FinishedAddRow(*rowNumber*{:.number})
-: This event will be triggered once the AddRow method has finished executing and the values on the spreadsheet have been updated.
-Additionally, this returns the row number for the row you've just added.
+: The callback event for the [`AddRow`](#GoogleSheets.AddRow) block, called once the values on the table have been updated.

 {:id="GoogleSheets.FinishedRemoveCol"} FinishedRemoveCol()
 : This event will be triggered once the RemoveCol method has finished executing and the column on the spreadsheet have been removed.

 {:id="GoogleSheets.FinishedRemoveRow"} FinishedRemoveRow()
-: This event will be triggered once the RemoveRow method has finished executing and the row on the spreadsheet have been removed.
+: The callback event for the [`RemoveRow`](#GoogleSheets.RemoveRow) block, called once the values on the table have been updated.

 {:id="GoogleSheets.FinishedWriteCell"} FinishedWriteCell()
 : This event will be triggered once the WriteCell method has finished executing and the cell on the spreadsheet has been updated.